Course Information

 The course is structured into several major units:

-1. Foundations (Weeks 1-3): Image fundamentals, representation, and basic operations
+1. Foundations (Weeks 1–3): Image formation, representation, and basic operations

-2. Enhancement (Weeks 4-5): Filtering, frequency domain, and morphological processing
+2. Classical Processing (Weeks 4–5): Filtering, edge detection, and morphological operations

 See the schedule for detailed weekly topics and assignment due dates.